mcastling/mcastling.github.io/NUItutorials/visuals.md

 * Add visual 'type' to property map (_must be first entry in property map_)
 * Add required property values to the map
 * Create visual using property map
-* Register Visual
+* Register visual

 <a name="visualexample"></a>
 ### Example of Visuals in use - button styling

 Images and icons are added to buttons using visuals.

-The button's appearance can be modified by setting properties for the various 'state' Visuals.

 A control has 3 states - NORMAL, FOCUSED and DISABLED.
 Buttons have sub states: SELECTED and UNSELECTED.
 Each state and sub-state should have the required visuals.
 A visual can be common between states.

+The button's appearance can be modified by setting properties for the various 'state' Visuals.

 When pressed the unselected visuals are replaced by the selected visual.